torquebox/torquebox.org/news/2012-01-05-torquebox-2-0-0-beta2-released.md

 If you've been following our [incremental builds], this will mostly be just a label change for you.

-# What's changed since beta1?
+# You're in luck, VFS is gone!

 We've fixed quite a few issues since beta1, but one large change is how we handle file paths and how those file paths are exposed to ruby.
 Before